Please note the dates for this course:

 - Synthetic control method

-Each of these approaches is explained at different levels, following a common structure:
+Each of these approaches is thoroughly explained at different levels, following a consistent structure:

-- give the basic intuition drawing from example applications in the literature,
+- provide the basic intuition behind each method by drawing from real-world applications in the literature,

-- discuss the assumptions needed for its validity,
+- discuss the assumptions required for the validity of each approach,

-- formally show how the assumptions allow the identification of the parameter of interest,
+- formally demonstrate how the underlying assumptions enable the identification of the parameter of interest,

-- discuss in-depth the strengths and weaknesses of the method,
+- discuss in-depth the strengths and weaknesses associated with each method,

 LEVEL OF KNOWLEDGE REQUIRED

 This is an intermediate-level course on quantitative empirical methods for policy evaluation.
 As such, familiarity with basic formal notation, basic statistical concepts (e.g. conditional expectation, significance testing) and basic econometric tools (like OLS and probit regression) is recommended.
-Note however that all formal parts are optional and followed by intuitive, formulae-free “take-away points”.
+However, it is important to note that all formal parts of the course are optional and supplemented with intuitive, formulae-free “take-away points”.

-On the other hand, while offering an in-depth and thorough overview and discussion of the various evaluation methods, this is not an advanced course at the post-graduate level.
-Most emphasis is devoted to understanding the issues, to the choice of the most appropriate method for a given context and to the implementation of evaluation methods in practice.
+While the course offers a comprehensive overview and in-depth discussion of various evaluation methods, it is not an advanced post-graduate level course.
+Most emphasis is placed on understanding the underlying issues, selecting appropriate methods for specific contexts, and implementing evaluation methods in practice.

 - For those new to or not familiar with Stata, a short handout and a video tutorial highlight all that’s needed to know about this package in order to be able to do the guided practicals.

-- The guided practicals give syntax tips for both Stata and R.
+- The guided practicals include syntax tips for both Stata and R.

-- Finally, these solutions in the form of Stata do-files and R scripts are shared in advance for those who would like to take a peek if stuck at any point, or who prefer to just run the full solution file and focus on interpreting the resulting output.
+- Furthermore, these solutions in the form of Stata do-files and R scripts are shared in advance for participants who may need guidance or who prefer to just run the full solution file and focus on interpreting the resulting output.

-Note also that while participants have often come from a range of backgrounds and have reported enjoying the course, the examples and discussions come from a mostly (labour) economics perspective.
+It’s important to note that while participants from a range of backgrounds have enjoyed the course, the examples and discussions primarily stem from a (labour) economics perspective.

-No preparatory reading is required as the course does not assume prior knowledge of evaluation methods and issues.
+No preparatory reading is required for this course, as it is designed to be accessible to participants without prior knowledge of evaluation methods and issues.

 Blundell, R., Dearden, L. and Sianesi, B. (2005), “Evaluating the Effect of Education: Models, Methods and Results from the National Child Development Survey”, Journal of the Royal Statistical Society, Series A, 168, 473-512.
 IFS Working Paper.